hgropper/Automated-Amazon-Purchases/README.md

 # Automated-Amazon-Purchases
 At the start of the coronavirus many people were scrambling to gather computer parts.
 As a result the prices of GPU's (Graphics Processing Units) sky rocketed.
 This high demand lead to high prices, and people buying them up like crazy.
 Note that these GPU's went out of stock right away... within seconds!
-Could I make a bot to buy one for myself?
+Could I make a bot to buy one for myself? - Yes I can.

-# Yes I can!

 ## Problems:
 - Amazon's anti bot security: Amazon is pretty clever in how they deal with bots navigating their website, but there are some work arounds.